 Preparing for 2023 Winter Sports Season

-The 2023 Winter Season for our sportsgrounds will commence on Saturday 1 April 2023 and will conclude on Friday 30 September 2023.
+The 2023 Winter Season for our sportsgrounds will commence on Saturday 1 April 2023 and conclude on Friday 30 September 2023.

 CN's 2023 Winter Season Sportsground Information Booklet (PDF) is used as a reference point for our sporting community, it should be the first source of information and is made available to all your club executive.

 Please complete if you wish to book a sportsground for casual use or schools booking sportsgrounds during school hours.
 For all seasonal booking requests please refer to Seasonal Application Form above.

 Please complete a Casual & Schools Sports Application Form (PDF)

 We reserve the right to prohibit the use of any sportsground in the event of heavy rain, in times of drought, or where damage is likely to be caused.
 Wet weather refers to a rainfall event which may affect the characteristics of a sportsground and subsequent use of the sportsground is likely to cause damage to the playing surface and/or player injury.

 Sportsground closures, as a result of wet weather are determined by us from Monday to Friday 6am - midnight inclusive for local, district and regional sportsgrounds.
 On Saturday, Sunday and Public Holidays sportsground closures are the responsibility of the Licensee with sportsgrounds to be assessed by the Licensee against our Ground Information App.